Free Eviction Forms

 Step 2.
 Initiating the Eviction Litigation – The Summons and Complaint

 If the tenant fails to comply with the notice, the next step in the eviction is to initiate litigation.
 This is done by serving the tenant with a summons and complaint.
-The tenant must answer the summons by the deadline specified, generally 7-10 days from the date of service.
+The tenant must answer the summons by the deadline specified, generally about 7-10 days from the date of service.
 Because the landlord is a party to the action, the landlord may not serve the summons and complaint.

 Step 3.
 Default or a Show Cause Hearing